 - Who is Fido?
 (In case I want to talk to you...)

 The computer memory in the Microchip contains a unique 15-digit number - no two animals will ever have the same number.
-(Apart from this number, the chip contains no other information.)
-A radio signal transmitted from a scanner is used to read this number through the skin of your pet.
+(Apart from this number, the chip contains no other information, and it is certainly not a GPS tracker!)
+A radio signal transmitted from a scanner carries energy to enable the chip send back the number through the skin of your pet that the scanner then reads.
 In addition to the number, the microchip generates a reliability check to guarantee that your pet's identifying number is read accurately.
 This all takes place in less than 40 milliseconds.
-After the scan, the vet consults a database to find a matching number, and thereby obtain the owner's contact details.
+After the scan, the vet consults a database such as Fido to find a matching number, and thereby obtain the owner's contact details.
 Most countries have at least one database, and many of these form part of international networks.
 For example, Fido's list of registered microchips is shared with EuroPetNet.

 The fee is set by your veterinarian.
 The fee is certainly less than the cost of trying to locate a lost pet.
 The cost of printing and hanging fliers, placing ads and rewards, calling shelters, and taking time off of work can be substantial.
 Not to mention the anguish and worry or worse...the heartbreak of being too late.
-Please ensure that when you are paying for your microchip that the veterinarian is going to register your details with www.fido.ie as some vets do not use this database.
+Please ensure that when you are paying for your microchip that the veterinarian is going to register your details with Fido.

 Once injected under the skin of your pet, the Microchip becomes encased by a thin layer of protein which anchors it in place for the rest of the life of your pet.
 It does not pass through or out of the body.
 The microchip itself has no power supply to replace or moving parts to wear down.
 Therefore, it can be expected to last for decades - well beyond the lifespan of most pets.